 Keep track of happening in your teen’s life

-If you have to deal with teenager anger.
-Your need to keep an overall tab on your teen’s life.
+Keep an overall tab on your teen’s life.
 A lot of times teens mimic the attitudes of their friends.
 So, watch out for toxic friendship in your teen’s life.

 Also, when you have your tabs on your teen’s life you will be able to spot issues and challenges, they are facing such as bullying, or upcoming exams or relationship issues. etc…